 Native Sediment

 Native soil was observed at 31 (of 47) soil boring locations.
-Native soil generally consists of alluvial deposits of peat overlaying a thin layer of organic silt/fat clay.
+Native soil generally consists of peat overlaying a thin layer of organic silt/fat clay.
 Peat was widespread throughout the main portion of the Dump, but was not observed in borings completed near the southern limit and at Burnsville Storage.
 Peat thickness ranged from 1 to 10 feet.
 Generally, peat layers were observed to be between two and five feet thick.
 The silts and clays underlying the peat were generally no thicker than one foot.
 Poorly graded sand and clayey sand is present beneath the waste material only at locations in the northeast portion of the Dump.

 Bedrock

-The uppermost bedrock beneath the Dump is a sandy dolostone of the Prairie du Chien Group.
-Generally, borings were advanced to the top of bedrock.
+Borings were generally advanced to the top of the Prairie du Chien bedrock.
 The depth to bedrock encountered during the investigations varied from 9.5 to 40 feet bgs.
 Bedrock was encountered at higher elevation (approximately 705 feet MSL) in the southern portion of the Dump, and generally slopes downward to the north edge of the property (approximately 690 feet MSL) towards the wetland.

 Freeway Landfill

-The subsurface conditions at the Landfill discussed below are based on historical investigation data as well as the recent investigations which include the test excavations and soil borings that were completed during Phase A of the Investigation, and the monitoring well installations, soil borings, and test excavations that were completed during Phase B of the Investigation.
-Boring logs and monitoring well logs are provided in Appendix A. Test excavation logs are provided in Appendix B. Subsurface conditions at the Landfill generally consist of non-native fill material overlaying waste material (MSW/CD and ash), which overlay native sediments and/or bedrock.
+The subsurface conditions at the Landfill discussed below are based on historical investigation data as well as the recent investigations, which include test excavations, soil borings, and monitoring well installations.
+Boring logs and monitoring well logs are provided in Appendix A. Test excavation logs are provided in Appendix B. Subsurface conditions at the Landfill generally consist of non-native fill material overlaying waste material (MSW/CD), which overlay native sediments and/or bedrock.
 Cross section locations are displayed on Figure 6, and four cross sections of the Landfill are included as Figure 6E and Figure 6F.

 Cover Soil Fill